norc-heal/heal-app-docs/docs/resulttrack/batchresult.md

         <figcaption></figcaption>
     </figure>

 2. Your working data package folder will open automatically.
-Select the result on which you want to base your new result annotation.
+Select the result upon which you want to base your new result annotation.

     <figure markdown>
         ![](../app-screenshots/select-old-result.PNG)